-The other week we covered Phineas Gage and his startling survival of a colossal head injury in 1848.
+The other week we covered Phineas Gage and his survival of a colossal head injury in 1848.
 Hundreds of years later, we’re still not really sure how he could get away with it.

 Apparently, the scientist didn’t want his eventual profession.
 He did indeed aim for an artistic career, but at the time of his formative years this was thought of as an unacceptable career root to take.

 But this didn’t stop him from producing over 3,000 works.
 And the very best are included in this fascinating account.